Going Concern, Nature of Operations, and Corporate History

 Nature of operations

-DelMar Pharmaceuticals, Inc. (the “Company”) is a clinical stage drug development company with a focus on the treatment of cancer.
-We are conducting clinical trials in the United States with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
-We have also acquired certain exclusive commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
-In order to accelerate our development timelines and reduce risk, we leverage existing clinical and commercial data from a wide range of sources.
-We plan to seek marketing partnerships in China in order to potentially generate future royalty revenue.
+The Company is a clinical stage drug development company with a focus on the treatment of cancer that is conducting clinical trials in the United States and China with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
+The Company has also acquired certain commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
+In order to accelerate the Company’s development timelines, the Company leverages existing clinical and commercial data from a wide range of sources.
+The Company may seek marketing partnerships in order to potentially generate future royalty revenue.

 The address of the Company’s administrative offices is Suite 720 - 999 West Broadway, Vancouver, British Columbia, V5Z 1K5 with clinical operations located at 3485 Edison Way, Suite R, Menlo Park, California, 94025.